papis/papis/doc/source/library_structure.rst

           └── output.pdf

 First, you can see there are a lot of folders.
 Note that not all of them contain valid documents.
-The PDF in ``folder1/paper.pdf`` is not valid since the ``folder1`` does not contain a ``info.yaml`` file.
+The PDF in ``folder1/paper.pdf`` is not valid since ``folder1`` does not contain a ``info.yaml`` file.
 It does not matter how deep your library's folder structure is: you can have a ``physics`` folder in which you have a ``newton`` folder in which you have a folder containing the actual